gofynd/fdk-client-java/documentation/platform/REWARDS.md

-Retrieve comprehensive details about a user in the rewards program.
+Fetches the user details and the user reward details with their current reward points for the specific user.

 *Returned Response:*